 - Carnegie Mellon University

-- University of Michigan
+- University of Pennsylvania

 - Supply chain analysts: These professionals monitor, analyze and strategize to improve the company's supply-chain process.
-They oversee the entire supply chain process, predict logistic requirements and strategize to improve the supply chain process.
+They oversee the entire supply chain process, predict logistic requirements, and strategize to improve the supply chain process.
 Supply chain analysts are mostly required by manufacturers and logistics service providers.

 Median salary: $61,000